swisscom/waypoint-plugin-cloudfoundry/README.md

 # waypoint-plugin-cloudfoundry

-Plugin for waypoint that adds support for the cloudfoundry platform.
+Plugin for waypoint that adds support for the Cloud Foundry platform.

 ## Usage
 Check out the project in the `example` folder to get an idea of how exactly to use the platform.